When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • the presence of hereditary diseases (ulcers or stomach cancer);

-• during prophylactic medical examination for those who have chronic gastritis either a stomach ulcer;
+• during medical examination for those who have been diagnosed chronic gastritis or stomach ulcer;

-• to monitor the effectiveness of the treatment of ulcers, gastritis or other pathologies;
+• to monitor the effectiveness of treatment of ulcers, gastritis or other pathologies;

-• after removal of the gastric polyp 4 times a year;
+• after removal of a gastric polyp 4 times a year;

-The study of FGDS consists in swallowing a flexible tube by a person.
-This procedure is relatively painless, but it has certain contraindications.
+An EGD study involves a person swallowing a flexible tube.
+This procedure is relatively painless, but has certain contraindications.

-The gastroscopy technique is used for diagnostic and therapeutic purposes.
+The gastroscopy technique is used in diagnostic and medicinal purposes.
 Indications for the examination:

 • nausea, vomiting for no apparent reason;